-Free SFTP Software vs. Enterprise-Level SFTP Software
+Free SFTP Software vs. Enterprise-Level SFTP Solutions

 In general, people like free things.
 Beverages, company lunches, swag at tradeshows and conferences, t-shirts and socks, those intriguing items in the “For Free” box at your local yard sale… You can’t go wrong with free, right?